B22 LED Bulbs

 When it comes to brighter, cooler light, it is the type you are likely to see in an office space or a room where productivity is typical.
 In the home, this would likely be the kitchen.

-When you are swapping from a standard B22 bulb to a B22 LED, there are a few things that you need to take into consideration.
+When you are swapping from a standard B22 bulb to a B22 LED bulb, there are a few things that you need to take into consideration.
 Rather than have to consider the wattage as an indicator of the brightness, you instead need to focus on the lumen.

-As an example, when you have a 4.5w B22 LED bulb which utilises 350 lumens, it is comparable to a 50w halogen B22 bulb.
+As an example, when you have a 4.5w B22 LED bulb that utilises 350 lumens, it is comparable to a 50w halogen B22 bulb.